 General physicians and most medical specialists have limited knowledge about LS.

-Our Center, is a national referral Center for the diagnosis and treatment of LS.
-Center’s aimsa are: To increase the awareness on the disease, to investigate the pathogenic basis of it and to ameliorate the clinical outcome and the quality of life of patients by implementing therapeutic options.
-The Center operates in collaboration with the patients’ association AILIP (Italian Association for Lipodistrophy) to warrant that the patients’ needs are fulfilled and their point of views are not missed.
+Our centre, is a national referral centre for the diagnosis and treatment of LS.
+Center’s aims are: To increase the awareness on the disease, to investigate the pathogenic basis of it and to ameliorate the clinical outcome and the quality of life of patients by implementing therapeutic options.
+The centre operates in collaboration with the patients’ association AILIP (Italian Association for Lipodistrophy) to warrant that the patients’ needs are fulfilled and their point of views are not missed.

 Azienda Ospedaliera Universitaria Pisana – Obesity Centre, Endocrinology Unit is participating in the following Main Thematic Groups (MTGs):

 - MTG3 Genetic Disorders of Glucose & Insulin HomeostasisFerruccio Santini